Life, The Universe and Everything

-For the briefest of an instant, it is thought that things cooled down quickly, and space expanded.
-Think of it as an expanding balloon creating more volume (space) as it gets bigger.
+… for the briefest of an instant, it is thought that things cooled down quickly, and space expanded liked the balloon analogy (above).

 May the Force be with Us

 Energy coalesced into the first proto-matter, comprising strange wavicles (aka particles) called quarks, gluons, and leptons.
 These particles were influenced by powerful forces operating at infinitesimal distances.
-Quarks and anti-quarks of different types, together with an ever-changing number of gluons, combine to form nucleons, which are known as protons and neutrons, by colliding at or near the cosmic speed limit.
+Quarks and anti-quarks of different types, together with an ever-changing number of gluons (the massless force carrier of the strong force), combine to form nucleons, which are known as protons and neutrons, by colliding at or near the cosmic speed limit.

-Approximately 300,000 years later, the universe cooled sufficiently for electromagnetic radiation, including visible light, to fill it.
-The Cosmic Microwave Background (above) represents the farthest glimpse into the past we can achieve.
+Approximately 300,000 years after the Big Bang, the universe cooled down enough for electromagnetic radiation, including visible light, to fill it.
+The Cosmic Microwave Background (as shown at top) represents the farthest we can look back in time.

 The Age of Matter